-The theme for Safer Internet Day 2017 is 'Be the change: Unite for a better internet'.
+The theme for Safer Internet Day 2017 was 'Be the change: Unite for a better internet'.

 Everyone has their part to play in making the internet a better place so these tips and links below are a great way to ensure that you are supporting your child to stay safe and positive online.

 Talk regularly with your children about how they use technology, and find out what their digital life is like, including how they communicate using images and videos.
 Perhaps you can start off by discussing your favourite emojis?

 Watch our SID TV film for parents and carers on the importance of making time to talk: